There's nothing like getting rewarded every time you swipe.

-Chase Freedom® has no annual fee but there is a 3% foreign transaction fee and a balance transfer fee: 3% intro when you transfer during the first 60 days of account opening, with a minimum of $5.
-Thereafter 5% of the amount of each transfer.
+Chase Freedom® has no annual fee but there is a 3% foreign transaction fee and a balance transfer fee: 3% when you transfer during the first 60 days of account opening, with a minimum of $5.
+Then, either $5 or 5% of the amount of each transfer, whichever is greater.

 There's a 3 percent foreign transaction fee and 5 percent balance transfer fee, but it's flat-rate rewards system is perfect for consumers who'd rather not track a calendar or think too hard about which credit card to use in each situation.
 It's also a great option if you are an existing Chase cardholder.
 As part of the Chase Ultimate Rewards® program, you can transfer rewards points from one card to another if you carry multiple Chase cards.

 Redeem your Chase Freedom Unlimited® rewards for cash back or combine your points with those earned through Chase Freedom® card's 5 percent cash-back rewards opportunities.
 Or, transfer your points to your Chase Sapphire Preferred® card and get more value for your points when you redeem them through Chase's travel portal.
 You won't find this flexibility with most cash-back cards, but it's a smart strategy to amass rewards -- and cash in on their value -- more quickly.

 With Blue Cash Preferred® Card from American Express, there aren't rotating rewards categories, but it does have a tiered rewards structure.
 (American Express is a CardRatings advertiser.)
 You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 6 percent on select U.S. streaming services, 3 percent cash back at U.S. gas stations and on transit purchases, and 1 percent cash back on all other purchases.
 Terms apply.